mikaa123/express-remote_control/README.md

 Hypermedia API abstract the notion of URI and define workflows in term of 'rel'.

+## Installation

+Add this line to your package.json, under "dependencies":

+    "express-remote_control": "0.1.0"

+Then run:

+    $ npm install

+Or you can install it yourself as:

+    $ npm install express-remote_control

 ## Example app

     var express = require('express');